Aid Station Captains Section – Captains Please Read

 Resupply:

-Please identify whether or not you think you are running low on food or water well before you run out – if need be / if ever in doubt send someone to run for water – if you are unsure of where to go near your aid station please ask.
-Generally we will be able to resupply you but realize it can take a long time to get to you so keep an eye on food, water and supplies and call well in advance of it becoming and emergency. (use the HAM Radio operators for this)
+Please identify whether or not you think you are running low on food or water well before you run out – if need be / if ever in doubt send someone from your aid station to run for water – if you are unsure of where to go near your aid station please ask.
+Generally we will be able to resupply you but realize it can take a long time to get to you so keep an eye on food, water and supplies and call well in advance of it becoming and emergency (use the HAM Radio operators for this).

 Coke, Ginger Ale and Ice: